-The Head of Operational Risk & Business Continuity Management chairs the Operational Risk Management Committee, which is a permanent sub-committee of the Risk Executive Committee and is composed of the operational risk officers from the Group's business divisions and the Group's infrastructure functions.
+The Head of Operational Risk Management ("ORM") chairs the Operational Risk Management Committee ("ORMC"), which is a permanent sub-committee of the Risk Executive Committee and is composed of the operational risk officers from our business divisions and our infrastructure functions.
 It is the main decision-making committee for operational risk management matters.

-While the day-to-day operational risk management lies with the Group's business divisions and infrastructure functions, the Operational Risk & Business Continuity Management function manages the cross divisional and cross regional operational risk as well as risk concentrations and ensures a consistent application of the Group's operational risk management strategy across the bank.
-Based on this Business Partnership Model the Group ensures close monitoring and high awareness of operational risk.
+While the day-to-day operational risk management lies with our business divisions and infrastructure functions, the Operational Risk Management function manages the cross divisional and cross regional operational risk as well as risk concentrations and promotes a consistent application of our operational risk management strategy across the bank.
+Based on this Business Partnership Model Deutsche Bank aim to maintain close monitoring and high awareness of operational risk.

-Managing the Group's Operational Risk
+Managing Our Operational Risk

-The Group manages operational risk based on a Group-wide consistent framework that enables the Group to determine its operational risk profile in comparison to its risk appetite and systematically identify operational risk themes and concentrations to define risk mitigating measures and priorities.

-The Group applies a number of techniques to efficiently manage the operational risk in its business, for example:
+Deutsche Bank manage operational risk based on a group-wide consistent framework that enables us to determine our operational risk profile in comparison to our risk appetite and systematically identify operational risk themes and concentrations to define risk mitigating measures and priorities.
+The global operational risk framework is applicable to relevant risk types included in the definition for operational risk and thus also applies to each of the above defined individual risk types.
+The newly established business division NCOU fully applies our global operational risk framework.